-James Bond, played in the guise of Sean Connery, coldly dispatches Professor Dent in the bedroom of Miss Taro's house with his Walther PPK plus silencer.
+James Bond, played in the guise of Sean Connery, coldly dispatches Professor Dent with his Walther PPK plus silencer.

 "Who is your floor?"

-And there is depth: how Bond gazes into the Ken Adam-designed fish tank bed in Diamonds Are Forever contained every piece of damage Bond has ever been through in one detached and understated scene.
+And there is depth: Bond gazes into the Ken Adam-designed fish tank bed in Diamonds Are Forever.
+It contains every piece of damage Bond has ever been through in one detached and understated scene.

 Lazenby expresses Bond's sadness wonderfully.

 Bond was crying inside — Lazenby wanted to cry outside too — but "James Bond doesn't cry", barked director Peter Hunt.
 Fast forward 43 years later, and James Bond does cry: Daniel Craig in Skyfall at the death of M.